bitquery/streaming-data-platform-docs/docs/ide/authorisation.md

 **Steps:**

-1. Create a new application record with an unlimited expiration time.
+1. Create a new application record with a validity of a maximum of 1 year.
 2. Generate an access token.
 3. Embed the access token directly into your application.
 4. Utilize the code generation feature in the IDE to obtain the code with the embedded token for your chosen programming language.